smapiot/piral/src/plugins/piral-menu/README.md

 ### Customizing

-You can customize the available dialogs and their options.
+You can customize the available menu registration settings.

 ```ts
 import type {} from 'piral-menu';